-Program Options:
+Program Options

-Doctor of Nursing Practice Family Nurse Practitioner Nurse Educator for Interprofessional Practice Family Nurse Practitioner and Nurse Educator for Interprofessional Practice Graduate Certificate in Nursing Education Post-Graduate Family Nurse Practitioner Certificate
+Doctor of Nursing Practice Master of Nursing: Family Nurse Practitioner, Nurse Educator for Interprofessional Practice, and Health Systems Leader Graduate Certificate in Nursing Education

 Graduate Work in the School of Nursing

 The Doctor of Nursing Practice (DNP) program prepares graduates for practice at the highest level.
 The D.N.P. is recognized as the terminal degree for advanced practice nurses.
 Advanced practice nursing is the provision of expert nursing care that influences healthcare outcomes for individuals or populations.